ElectricRCAircraftGuy/eRCaGuy_ButtonReader/README.md

 **Readme Update History (newest on top)**
 -20150804: updated links, instructions, & license info

 #UPDATE 13 DEC 2016.
-This library is being replaced by [eRCaGuy_EventReader](https://github.com/ElectricRCAircraftGuy/eRCaGuy_EventReader)
+This library is now replaced by [eRCaGuy_EventReader](https://github.com/ElectricRCAircraftGuy/eRCaGuy_EventReader)

 ##Library Updates (newest on top):
 -20141031: corrected a bug which prevented multiple buttons from working; added a 5 button example.